 The proposed project lies within both the San Francisco Bay Area Air Basin (SFBAAB), under the jurisdiction of the Bay Area Air Quality Management District (BAAQMD), and the Sacramento Valley Air Basin (SVAB), under the jurisdiction of the Yolo-Solano Air Quality Management District (Y-SAQMD).
-This air quality evaluation includes a description of the environmental and regulatory settings and a discussion of the proposed project's construction- and operations-related air quality impacts.
+This air quality evaluation includes a description of the environmental and regulatory settings and a discussion of the Phase II project's effects.